Snails and slugs

 PREVENTION

-• Remove any boards and flower pots that you aren’t using as traps.
+• Remove any boards and flowerpots that you aren’t using as traps.